- Signs of a faulty valve cover gasket

 In some cases, oil leaks from the gasket are so bad that they can drip down onto the spark plug galley and inside the plugs themselves causing misfires and engine performance issues.
 Sparks may, in some cases, ignite the oil, leading to fires.
 Engines may also fail to run smoothly and make strange sounds as you apply the gas.

-What is the typical cost of a valve cover gasket?
+What is the typical valve cover gasket replacement cost?

 The typical total cost of a valve gasket replacement is around $110 - $340 depending on the make and model of the vehicle.